Clarrie Lonsdale: Football

-He hurt his knee against Essendon in 1929 and subsequently returned to Cheltenham.
+Lonsdale hurt his knee against Essendon in 1929 and subsequently returned to Cheltenham.
 He also played for Cheltenham in 1930 and 1931.
 He had two games on permit with the Mayblooms in 1931, before returning to Hawthorn in 1932.
 Lonsdale was the fifth Hawthorn player to play one hundred VFL games.

 After playing in the first 3 rounds of 1937, Lonsdale requested and received a clearance to Darling in the Federal League and he helped Darling win a premiership that year.

 War service

 In October 1942, Clarrie Lonsdale enlisted in the Australian Army and at the time of his discharge in November 1945 was a member of the 14/32 Australian Infantry Battalion.

 Later life

 Returning to civilian life after World War II, Lonsdale moved to Moe where he worked as a plasterer.
 Clarrie Lonsdale died in Moe on 6 December 1971.